BryanAmezcua/News-App/README.md

 # Usage
 1.)
 To use, please begin by creating an account.
 After your account has been created you will be redirected to a login screen. <br />
 2.)
 Login - you will then be forwarded to the home page. <br />
+3.) a default API key is attached so anyone who installs this project can use it out of the box. <br />

+<br/> NO SENSITIVE DATA IS CONNECTED TO API <br/>

 # Technologies
 1.) create-react-app <br />